Seemspyo/ngx-smooth-scroll/README.md

 ## Purpose
 Javascript Browser APIs has `scrollTo` and `scrollIntoView` method.
 Which allows us to manipulate browser native scroll behavior easily.
 But some browser does not supports `behavior: smooth` option.
-Thus, this methods doesn't have options for duration or timing-function.
+Thus, this methods doesn't have options for duration nor timing-function.
 And we have to seek for workaround to know when this behavior ends.
 This package is configurable, compatible, easy to use, and uses `Observable` to notify the subscribers when behavior ends.

 <a name="feature">